High Court Commercial Division

 10 December 2018

-Failure to annex certified copies of the arbitration submission and award renders the petition incompetent and is struck out with costs.
+Failure to annex certified copies of the arbitration submission and award as required by Rule 8 renders the petition incompetent and struck out.

 7 December 2018